- Code BIOL2203

 - Skills in scientific communication, including written communication and oral presentation.

 - Ability to interpret data against original hypotheses and knowledge of the literature, and suggest avenues for future research

 Places in this course are limited for logistical reasons.
 Please email email@example.com by 30th June to register your interest in enrolling in the course.
 As an indication, the cost to students for the two week field trip in Kosciuszko National Park during 2-15 Dec 2018 will be $880.
+This is additional to the Tuition Fees.
+The field cost of $880 covers accommodation, transport and some foods.
 Payments can be made in 2 instalments of $440 each.

 Indicative AssessmentAssessment will be based on: